 Add plenty of movement into your travel days as well.
 This not only provides physical benefits but also mental benefits.
 When I’m on long flights, I make sure to get up every hour to stretch my legs and even a short walk down the aisle helps my circulation.

-Which one of these affects your work-life balance the most?
-Grab a journal and number 1-3 on a page.
+Which one of these four things affects your work-life balance the most?
+I recommend grabbing a journal and number 1-3 on a page.
 Write down 3 action steps that you will take over the next week to bring a healthy balance back into this area of your life.

 Now…put your computer down and do something non-work related that feeds your mind, body, and soul!